lukasz-migas/SimpleParam/README.md

 # SimpleParam

-A simplified copycat of the [param](https://param.pyviz.org/) library.
+A copycat of the [param](https://param.pyviz.org/) library with simpler interface.

 This library is certainly incomplete and is missing a lot of the awesome features of `param`, however, provides a nice starting point.